What is Unearned Revenue?

 source: Salesforce SEC Filings

-Unearned sales revenue is largest in the January quarter where most of the large enterprise accounts buy their subscription services.
+Unearned sales is largest in the January quarter where most of the large enterprise accounts buy their subscription services.

 source: Salesforce SEC Filings